RobMeades/watchdog/software/README.md

 # Serve
 To serve video, copy `*.png` and `*.html` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `sudo ./watchdog -d video` from there to put your video output files in the `video` sub-directory.

-# Wstching Service
+# Watchdog Service
-To start the watchdog at boot, copy the file [watchdog.service](watchdog.service] from this directory, replacing `/home/http` with whatever you have chosen as `your_document_root`, into `/etc/systemd/system/`, then do:
+To start the watchdog at boot, copy the file [watchdog.service](watchdog.service) from this directory, replacing `/home/http` with whatever you have chosen as `your_document_root`, into `/etc/systemd/system/`, then do:

 ```
 sudo systemctl start watchdog